-The valuation result of unit-linked life insurance was negative in 2022.
+The valuation result of unit-linked life insurance was positive in 2023.

-The items in the table shown at the beginning of this Section (see page 14) not explained so far, i.e. "Other income from investments" and "Expenses for asset management", are also related to the fund assets; however, they are part of FWU Life Austria's income and expenses.
+The items in the table shown at the beginning of this Section (see page 14) not explained so far, i.e. the sales commissions of the investment companies in the position "Other income from investments" and "Expenses for asset management", are also related to the fund assets; however, they are part of FWU Life Austria's income and expenses.
 Some of the income generated by FWU Life Austria is, accordingly, dependent on unit value, meaning that it is exposed to a risk arising from falling asset values in the unit-linked cover fund.
 The risk valuations carried out as per the Solvency II standard formula show this risk as one of the material risks without, however, endangering the solvency position (see also Sections C.2 and E.2).